"live+microogranisms"

 Used for culturing Dictyostelium discoideum (cellular slime mold).

-Expand 1 Items
+Expand 1 item

 Ward's® Live Streptococcus equisimilis Culture - PATHOGEN